TeemuHarinen/OS_SystemDev/Project3/README.md

 Running a command in wish is the exact same process as any other shell. for example type 'ls' and press enter to view files in the current folder.

+(Type 'END' and press enter to exit program)

+$ ./wish commands.txt - executes commands one by one from given txt file.